-Using the anti-Helmholtz pair as an example, we found that the central volume of $1\%$ field gradient linearity diminished by a factor of three when placed inside a high-permeability shield of equal length and diameter.
-We then used our model to investigate the optimal separation of an anti-Helmholtz pair in a magnetic shield of arbitrary length.
-Taking this optimization one step further, we formulated simultaneous equations to remove multiple harmonic fields using multiple loops and arcs and used a genetic algorithm to find optimized turn ratios and separations.
-We applied this optimization procedure to design a high fidelity transverse bias and linear-gradient field.
-Notably, we found that the improved linear-gradient design increased the central volume of $1\%$ linearity by a factor of seven compared to the standard anti-Helmholtz arrangement in the same shield.
-However, this came at a cost of increased power and inductance.\\
+In summary, we have introduced a coil design method based around simple discrete current-carrying loops and arcs whose geometry can be optimized to generate any physically-attainable magnetic field within a high-permeability cylindrical magnetic shield to a high fidelity.
+To do this, we determined field expansions that enable elimination of deviations from the desired field to a specified expansion order when the coil is on the magnetic shield's surface.
+We then presented a discrete coil basis composed of unit-coil building blocks and decomposed the magnetic field into spherical harmonic terms in free space.
+Next, for specific designs, we related the coil parameters, namely the wire spacing, angular arc lengths, and the currents through pairs of loops and arcs, to a set of harmonic fields chosen to reflect the form of the desired field profiles.
+We then used our model to determine the variation in the optimal separation of an anti-Helmholtz pair in magnetic shields of different aspect ratios.
+Taking this optimization one step further, we formulated simultaneous equations to remove multiple harmonic fields using multiple current loops and arcs and used a genetic algorithm to find optimized turn ratios and wire separations.
+We used this optimization procedure to design high-fidelity transverse bias and linear-gradient fields.
+In particular, we found that this optimization process increased the volume within which variations of the field gradient are less than $1\%$ by a factor of seven compared to the standard anti-Helmholtz arrangement in the same shield.